jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 CISOs in retail (73%), IT, technology and telecoms (69%) and education (67%) believe in this view most strongly, while healthcare (50%) and transport (44%) are least likely to agree.
-In the U.S 70% of CISOs share this view.
+In the U.S., 70% of CISOs share this view.
 Perhaps not surprisingly, the Securities and Exchange Commission (SEC) has proposed requiring publicly traded companies to disclose whether any of their board directors have cybersecurity experience.